Banner

 At its core, First Principles Thinking is the practice of boiling a process or problem down to the fundamental truths that are physically or scientifically indisputable, and then reasoning up from there.
 It rejects the status quo ("we do it this way because it's always been done this way") and asks, "What are the absolute constraints here?"

-While the concept traces back to Aristotle, who defined a first principle as "the first basis from which a thing is known," its modern avatar is undoubtedly Elon Musk.
-Musk has explicitly credited this mode of thinking for the existence of both Tesla and SpaceX, arguing that "reasoning by analogy" is a shortcut that leads to incrementalism, whereas First Principles leads to disruption.
+While the concept traces back to Aristotle, who defined a first principle as "the first basis from which a thing is known," its modern proponent is undoubtedly Elon Musk.
+Musk has explicitly credited this mode of thinking for the existence of both Tesla and SpaceX, arguing that reasoning by analogy is a shortcut that leads to incrementalism, whereas First Principles leads to disruption.

 Other protagonists include Peter Thiel (Zero to One), who argues for vertical progress (doing new things) over horizontal progress (copying things that work), and historically, Henry Ford, who re-imagined manufacturing not by looking at other carriage makers, but by looking at the fundamental principles of flow and efficiency.